 5. Early Termination of an Investigation

 PHS must be notified of any decision to terminate an inquiry or investigation prior to the completion of all relevant requirements.
 This notice must include the reasons for such action.
 PHS retains the right to investigate the matter further on its own.
+PHS will be notified prior to Fresno State accepting an admission of guilt from respondent and therefore terminating the investigation.

 6. Final Outcome